 It’s a taboo, and we don’t often talk about it, but contemporary art is just boring as hell.
-It’s an exclusivist bubble, an elitist microcosm in which some people use art to solidify their social status, notoriety, influence, power… Since conceptualism became the dominant trend, artists make art that very often only educated people can understand.
-A socially mixed audience definitely needs the help of “riddle solvers” (descriptive text, guided tours…), translating abstract “riddles” into a language that everybody can understand.
-Contemporary art that can only be received through mediation are not for the general public, but for a privileged segment of society.
+It's become an exclusive bubble, an elitist microcosm where art serves to cement social status, fame, influence, and power.
+Since conceptualism took over, artists often create works that only the educated elite can decipher.
+A socially diverse audience requires "riddle solvers" like descriptive texts or guided tours to decode abstract artworks into understandable language.
+Art that relies solely on mediation isn't for the general public but for a privileged segment of society.

 0 Comments